$0 Texas Foster Care Quick-Start Checklist

 Yes.
 The Texas Foster Care Quick-Start Checklist is available at no cost and covers the initial steps for kinship caregivers, including what to gather before your first DFPS contact.

 Texas kinship caregivers deserve a resource that treats them as a distinct category, not an afterthought in a general foster care guide.
-The Texas Foster Care Licensing Guide covers the kinship pathway from provisional placement through full licensure, including KCSP eligibility and waiver options.
+The Texas Foster Care Licensing Guide covers the kinship pathway from initial placement through full verification, including Texas Kinship Care and PCA.

 Get Your Free Texas Foster Care Quick-Start Checklist